BitcoinDesign/Bitcoin-Core-App/pages/console.md

 # Console

 These are initial designs for a console feature in the application.
 Probably need a lot more refinement and conversation.
+Developer are the primary users of this feature and their feedback should drive the design and interactions.

 {% include picture.html
 	image = "/assets/images/console/console.png"